 - Enhanced protection of sensitive ligaments and internal structures

 In the event conservative, non-surgical therapies prove ineffective at addressing symptoms of carpal tunnel syndrome, micro-invasive CTR may be an appropriate option.
-Dr. Cobb can help you determine if this method is right for you during your initial consultation.
 Talk to our medical team today to learn more.

 Traditional Open Carpal Tunnel Surgery